ddmanyes/bulk-rnaseq-pipeline/README.md

 >
 > ⚠️ **Disclaimer**: This tool runs in a **public cloud environment**.
 >
+> - **Session Isolation**: We have implemented session isolation.
+Each user gets a unique temporary directory, ensuring your data is **NOT** visible to other concurrent users.
-> - **Ephemeral**: Files are stored temporarily and deleted after the session restarts, but the environment is public.
+> - **Ephemeral**: Files are stored temporarily and deleted after the session ends.
 > - **Do NOT upload**: Patient Personally Identifiable Information (PII) or highly confidential unpublished data.
 > - **Usage**: Intended for academic research, testing, and educational purposes only.